 This can be as simple and accessible as only consuming media in your target language.
 However, an even more helpful way to immerse yourself in your target language is to live in the country that speaks it.
 Of course this isn’t an option everyone can readily do.
 But I had the option and took it.
 To be able to immerse myself in my target language is a privilege, one I’m hoping to take full advantage of.

 So, if you’d like to read about how I’m doing as I try to immerse myself in my target language, keep on reading.

 While in Denver for my birthday, I went to the Tattered Cover Bookstore several times.
 When I travel, I enjoy checking out their most well known bookstores.
 I went to Livraria Lello while in Porto, Portugal – an alleged inspiration for J.K.
 Rowling’s Harry Potter novels.
 I knew I’d be visiting Tattered Cover as well.
 Unlike Livraria Lello, it did not disappoint and I went back several times during my trip.

-If you’d like to know what Youtubers this writer is using, keep reading.
+If you’d like to know more about my experience visiting Tattered Cover, keep reading.